Drinking with Friends at Night in Liangzhou by Cen Can

 Interpretation

-This poem was written in 754 AD, the thirteenth year of the Tianbao era under Emperor Xuanzong of Tang.
-It captures a moment during Cen Can's second expedition to the frontier, as he journeyed to assume a post at the Beiting Protectorate (in the area of present-day Jimsar, Xinjiang).
-His route took him through Liangzhou (modern-day Wuwei, Gansu).
-As the seat of the Hexi Military Governor, Liangzhou was a strategic hub for Tang control over the Western Regions and a vital link to the Central Plains.
-It was also a bustling, cosmopolitan city where merchants converged and Han Chinese lived intermixed with various ethnic groups from the west.
-During this stop, Cen Can unexpectedly reunited with old friends serving in the Hexi military administration.
-The poem was born from this night's gathering, infused with the distinctive flavor of the frontier.
+This poem was composed in the thirteenth year of the Tianbao era of Emperor Xuanzong of Tang (754 CE), during Cen Shen's second expedition to the frontier, while he was en route to take up his post at the Beiting Protectorate (present-day Jimsar, Xinjiang).
+Liangzhou (present-day Wuwei, Gansu), as the seat of the Hexi Military Governorship, was a strategic throat controlling the Western Regions and connecting the Central Plains—a bustling, cosmopolitan hub where merchants gathered and Han and Hu cultures intermingled.
+Cen Shen stopped here on his journey and had an unexpected reunion with old friends serving in the Hexi headquarters; this poem was born from that night's feast, steeped in the exotic atmosphere of the borderlands.

 Second Couplet: "凉州七里十万家,胡人半解弹琵琶。"

-The poet's gaze shifts from the celestial moon to the earthly city below.
-The hyperbolic "hundred thousand homes" within a "seven-league span" paints, with broad strokes, Liangzhou's astonishing scale and dense population, showcasing its wealth and prominence as a northwestern hub.
-The line "half the Hu-folk know the lute's tunes" is the masterstroke.
-Using the most iconic instrument of the Western Regions, it pinpoints the locale's unique character as a melting pot of ethnicities and a crossroads of cultures.
-Here, the sound of the pipa is not mere background music; it is the vibrant symbol of Liangzhou's open and lively soul.
+The poet's brush turns from the luminous moon above to the human city below.
+With the hyperbolic figure of "七里十万家" (seven li, a hundred thousand households), he paints in bold strokes the astonishing scale and dense population of Liangzhou as a major northwestern stronghold, revealing its wealth and prosperity.
+The line "胡人半解弹琵琶" is the finishing touch: using the most representative instrument of the Western Regions, he highlights the unique character of ethnic integration and cultural convergence.
+The sound of the pipa here is not mere background music; it is a living symbol of Liangzhou's openness and vibrant soul.

 Third Couplet: "琵琶一曲肠堪断,风萧萧兮夜漫漫。"